g-otn/Colorir438/README.md

 ### Definitions
 - **``Colorir438 ``**: Case sensitive characters sequence that ``Colorir438.exe`` uses to identify the file and start reading it with the Colorir438 format.
-- **Image height**: A positive integer which tells the width in "pixels" of the image.
-  - It is recommended to be <= 300, and
+- **Image height**: A positive integer which tells the height in "pixels" of the image.
+Recommended to be <= 300.
-for a width > 100, is it recommended to reduce the font size of the cmd to be able to properly see the image.
-- **Image width**: A positive integer which tells the height in "pixels" of the image.
-  - It is recommended to be <= 500.
+- **Image width**: A positive integer which tells the width in "pixels" of the image.
+Recommended to be <= 100.
 - **Background color**: The character that represents a color that the Command Prompt will change its background to while visualizing the image.
-This is recommended when using black outline pixels in Command Prompts with black background.
 The available characters are:
   - ``[0-9]|[A-F]``: A numerical or alphabethic (A-F only) that represents an hexadecimal number from 0 to 16 where which number represents a color.
   Available colors:
   ![0](https://placehold.it/10/000000/?text=+) 0